 Moringa powder may contain 270-870 mg of vitamin C per 100 gr (6).
 It depends on many factors, like the processing method.

 Therefore, just a tablespoon of moringa powder may contain up to 60 mg of vitamin C. That’s 67% of the Daily Value (DV)!

 Many studies have associated vitamin C intake with a decreased risk of cataracts.
 For better results, scientists propose the consumption of at least 300 mg of vitamin C per day.

 Another study showed that people at high risk for age-related macular degeneration could delay the progression of the disease, if they increased the consumption of vitamin C, along with beta-carotene, vitamin E and zinc.

 Seeds and nuts are the best sources of zinc.

 Moringa powder is rich in vitamin E as well.
-It has approximately 155 mg of vitamin E per 100 gr (6).
-So, a tablespoon of moringa powder may provide up to 10.8 mg of vitamin E. That’s 72% Daily Value.
+It has approximately 155 mg of vitamin E per 100 g.
+A tablespoon of moringa powder may provide up to 10.8 mg of vitamin E. That’s 72% of the DV.

 Other foods that promote good eyesight